Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_02.md

 # output: Card number: Card1
 ```

-We can see that because Perl variables are case sensitive, we can't output the expected value in our print statement, however the mispelling is identified as an error which may cause some problems as we evolve our script.
+We can see that because Perl variables are case-sensitive, we can't output the expected value in our print statement, however the misspelling is identified as an error which may cause some problems as we evolve our script.

 ```perl
 #!/usr/bin/perl